- Both Mykonos and Santorini are extraordinary Greek islands with magical landscapes, stunning beaches, and top-notch aesthetics.

 The Greek island itself is a creation of one of the eruptions of the famous volcano.
 Twelve huge eruptions, one every 20,000 years or so, have contributed to the creation of the impressive, while the presence of the volcano cannot help but be detected all across Santorini, as the volcanic ash is everywhere you set your eyes.

-The beaches; Mykonos or Santorini?
+The Beaches; Mykonos or Santorini?

 One of the strongest selling points of the Greek island of Mykonos is its exquisite sandy beaches, a point that gets immediately across on our guide to Mykonos' beaches.

 In particular, the southern part of the party island of Mykonos hosts the most and the best beaches on the island, which are all easily accessible by the road network, while they are connected to one another by boat.
+There are also incredible beach hotels in Mykonos that allow you to enjoy the coastline to the fullest.

 While the small beach right by the port in Mykonos Town is cute and clean, if you head south, you’ll experience a whole new world of swimming opportunities unfolding before your eyes.
 Closest to the town, you’ll find Megali Ammos.